 - a purple or black hue in more advanced stages

 Rewarm frostnip immediately.
 Do not rewarm frostbite in the field unless you’re absolutely sure that you can prevent refreezing, which can cause even more damage.
 Always avoid rubbing frostbitten tissue, as that can intensify injury as well.
 Instead, try to prevent further cooling, and get to help immediately.
 If help is more than a few hours away, read more about rewarming in the backcountry.
-Wilderness medicine is often complicated, so we always recommend getting professional training before administering any advanced first aid — see the section below on Hands-On Wilderness First Aid Training.
+Wilderness medicine is often complicated, so we always recommend getting professional training before administering any advanced first aid — see the section above on Hands-On Wilderness First Aid Training.

 Snow blindness is essentially a serious sunburn to the eyes, often caused by light reflected off snowy or icy surfaces.
 Always wear polarized, UV-blocking, full-coverage sunglasses, goggles, or glacier glasses in snowy conditions, even when there’s not full sun.